Adventures in Zambezia

-Zambezia (also known as Adventures in Zambezia) is an 2012 South African 3D computer animation adventure film.
-The film was directed by Wayne Thornley, written by Andrew Cook, Raffaella Delle Donne, and Anthony Silverston, and stars the voices of Jeremy Suarez, Abigail Breslin, Jeff Goldblum, Leonard Nimoy, and Samuel L. Jackson with supporting roles done by Jim Cummings, Richard E. Grant, Jenifer Lewis, Jamal Mixon, and David Shaughnessy.
-It tells the story of a peregrine falcon who journeys to the titular bird city of Zambezia.
-Zambezia is the first film produced by Triggerfish Animation Studios and distributed by Cinema Management Group and Sony Pictures in English territories.
+Adventures in Zambezia, or simply Zambezia, is a 2012 South African animated adventure comedy film directed by Wayne Thornley, written by Andrew Cook, Raffaella Delle Donne, and Anthony Silverston, and stars the voices of Jeremy Suarez, Abigail Breslin, Jeff Goldblum, Leonard Nimoy, and Samuel L. Jackson, with Jim Cummings, Richard E. Grant, Jenifer Lewis, Jamal Mixon, and David Shaughnessy in supporting roles.
+In the film, Kai, a peregrine falcon journeys to the titular city which is in a colossal Baobab tree on the edge of Victoria Falls.
+Adventures in Zambezia is the first film produced by Triggerfish Animation Studios and distributed by Cinema Management Group and Sony Pictures in English territories.

-Zambezia was theatrically released on 3 July 2012 and earned $34.4 million on a R173 million ($20 million USD) budget.
+Adventures in Zambezia was theatrically released on 3 July 2012 and earned $34.4 million on a R173 million budget.
 It received Annie Award nominations for Music in an Animated Feature Production and for Voice Acting in an Animated Feature Production.
 The film won the Best South African Feature Film at the Durban International Film Festival in 2012.
 It also won Best Animation at the South African Film and Television Awards and Best Animation at the 9th Africa Movie Academy Awards.